step-by-step-tutorial/springboot-tutorial/messaging-pulsar/README.md

 <p align="justify">

-In order to connect to TOOLS_NAME from localhost through the web browser use the following command and dashboard of TOOLS_NAME is available on [http://localhost:port](http://localhost:port) URL.
+In order to connect to Pulsar from localhost through the web browser use the following command and dashboard of Pulsar is available on [http://localhost:port](http://localhost:port) URL.

 </p>